Prince Harry's memoir sheds light on bust-ups among British royals | Entertainment

 The title of his book "Spare" comes from an oft-cited quote in British aristocratic circles about the need for an heir, and a spare.
 Harry says Charles reputedly said to Diana on the day he was born: "Wonderful!
 Now you've given me an heir and a spare – my work is done."

 How much the disclosures will resonate with the public is unclear.
-A YouGov poll this week found 65% of those surveyed were "not interested at all" in his upcoming book, while another found greater sympathy among respondents for William and his wife Kate than for Harry and Meghan.
+A YouGov poll this week found that 65% of those surveyed were "not interested at all" in his upcoming book, while another found greater sympathy among respondents for William and his wife, Kate, than for Harry and Meghan.
 Charles himself is still hoping for a reconciliation with his son, unnamed sources told newspapers this week.

 In its leaked extracts, the Guardian says the king had stood between his two sons during a difficult meeting at Windsor Castle following the April 2021 funeral for their grandfather Prince Philip, the late Queen Elizabeth's husband.
-"Please, boys," Harry quoted his father as saying.
-"Don't make my final years a misery."
-(Additional reporting by Daniel Trotta; Editing by Angus MacSwan and Nick Macfie)
+"Please, boys," Harry quoted his father as saying, "don’t make my final years a misery."
+(Additional reporting by Daniel Trotta and Lisa Richwine; Editing by Angus MacSwan, Nick Macfie and Leslie Adler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)